Dev-Adalid/AlejandraAdalid/README.md

 - 🔭 I’m currently working on ofrendavotiva
 - 🌱 I’m currently learning .NET APIs in Redjar (presencial-finalizado)
-- 💻 I’m currently learning launch x Microsoft Training Developer Fullstack (virtual)
+- 💻 I’m currently learning launch x Microsoft Training Developer Fullstack (hackaton)

 <!--
 **AlejandraAdalid/AlejandraAdalid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.